jadewowgreen/jadewowgreen/README.md

 ---

 ## 🌷 Study Abroad
 In Spring 2026, I’ll be studying in **Madrid, Spain** with **Universidad Complutense de Madrid**, thanks to the **Luddy Study Abroad Scholarship** and the **Edward L. Hutton International Experiences Program (HIEP) Grant**.
-I can’t wait to explore how technology, culture, and business come together around the world ✨💕
+I’m excited to explore how technology, culture, and business come together around the world ✨💕

 ---